If you have children

-Before you start making decisions about how to divide them, it is a good idea to get advice from a solicitor, even if you are going to do everything else yourself.
+Before you start making decisions about how to divide them, including the family home, it is a good idea to get advice from a family law solicitor, even if you are going to do everything else yourself.
 Take the full list of assets with you.
 The solicitor will be able to tell you what you should be trying to negotiate for so that you don’t leave something out or make a mistake.
-It is best to agree how to divide smaller items (like furniture, the TV, the DVD collection etc) between yourselves.
+It is best to agree how to divide smaller items (like furniture, the TV, the DVD collection and so on) between yourselves.

 * How you will divide any joint assets like property, savings, shares, and any pensions.